msan622/spring-2014-template/homework1/Homework 1.md

 - **Plot 3: Small Multiples.** Use the `genre` column in the `movies` dataset to generate a small-multiples scatterplot using the `facet_wrap()` function such that `budget` is shown on the x-axis and `rating` is shown on the y-axis.
 Save the plot as `hw1-multiples.png`.

 - **Plot 4: Multi-Line Chart.** Produce a multi-line chart from the `eu` dataset (created by transforming the `EuStockMarkets` dataset) with `time` shown on the x-axis and `price` on the y-axis.
 Draw one line for each index on the same chart.
+Save the plot as `hw1-multiline.png`.

   You will need to perform some additional transformations of the dataset before being able to generate this chart.
 See the multi-line plot code from class for an example.